 The oversight of the Finance Department is the responsibility of the Finance Director, Thomas W. Chandler.
-This department is comprised of two divisions, Finance & Accounting and Utilities & Licensing.
-There are eleven full-time personnel positions in Finance & Accounting and twenty-four full-time personnel positions in Utilities & Licensing to serve the citizens of Florence.
+This department is comprised of two divisions, Finance & Accounting and Utility Finance.
+There are eleven full-time personnel positions in Finance & Accounting and twenty-four full-time personnel positions in Utility Finance to serve the citizens of Florence.

 To be awarded the Certificate of Achievement, a governmental entity must publish an easily readable and efficiently organized comprehensive annual financial report with contents which conform to GFOA program standards.
 Such reports must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.